Chapter 3

 CH 3 – NATURAL GROWTH OF THE HUMAN JAW SYSTEM

-FUNCTIONALLY STIMULATED GROWTH - This harmoniously functioning, highly adaptive, and longlasting human jaw system is the result of a complex multistaged postnatal growth process resulting from interactions between its genetics and the functional stimuli it receives from chewing and swallowing.
+FUNCTIONALLY STIMULATED GROWTH - The other reason the human jaw system was so adaptable is that a delayed growth process enabled each individual jaw system to grow to fit its own functional needs.
 In many ways, humans evolved from an ape born in an embryonic stage.49 This was especially true of the jaw system.
-Delaying the growth of the jaw system until it was exposed to functional forces enabled each individual to grow and maintain a jaw system that best fit the particular forces it would have to endure.
-Thus genetics provides the motive forces, the raw materials that are bound to cause proliferation of tissues according to a pre-determined sequence, but the final form taken by the tissues is also very much determined by the system’s response to the functional environment in which the genetic tendencies are expressed.
+In humans at birth, the TMJs have not yet formed, the squamous portion of the temporal bone is essentially flat, and the mandible is just a bulbous tube enclosing a collection of tooth crowns with a midline that is still unfused, making it not yet even capable of receiving or transmitting significant forces.
+The alveolar processes (the bones supporting the teeth) do not form if there are no teeth to receive forces.
+The TMJs don't even acquire their contours until they start receiving biting forces,76-77 they continue deepening well into adulthood,16-17 and they can change shape at any time in response to a change in bite forces.18 When animals are raised on a liquid diet to reduce mechanical loading; their TMJs fail to enlarge, their TMJ cartilage does not thicken properly,19-21 and their TMJ mechano-receptors fail to mature normally.22 Even after the TMJs are fully formed, they lose their contours if the condyles are removed or fractured.78-80 Delaying the growth of the jaw system until it was exposed to functional forces enabled each individual to grow a jaw system that best fit the particular forces it would have to endure.
+Thus, genetics provides the motive forces, the raw materials that are bound to cause proliferation of tissues according to a pre-determined sequence, but the final form taken by the tissues is also very much determined by the system’s response to the functional environment in which the genetic tendencies are expressed.

 The strains produced by biting are highest near the bite table in the lower face, moderate in the middle face, and very low in the upper face.93 The tooth bearing portions of the jawbones and their extensive frameworks of supporting bones experience compressive forces, regions of muscle attachment and insertion (such as the zygomatic arch and the coronoid process) experience tensile forces, and areas between these two portions experienced twisting, bending, and shearing forces.83 In front, the nasal processes carry incisal biting forces from the upper jawbone to the medial (inner) aspects of the supraorbital ridge.
 At the canine and premolar areas, the walls of the maxillary sinuses and nasal cavity transfer biting forces up to the sides of the supraorbital ridge and the front portions of the cheekbones.
 At the molars, the bony prominences over the buccal roots transfer biting forces to the rear portions of the cheekbones, which in turn transfer these forces to the front portions of the temporal bones.
 More centrally, biting forces are transferred to the cranial base via the walls of the maxillary sinuses and the wings of the sphenoid bones.